From Prompt to Code Part 2: Inside Gemini CLI's Memory and Tools

 Explicit Caching (

-in subsequent requests.Implicit Caching: This is the default behavior for models like Gemini 2.5 Pro.
+CachedContent): This allows a developer to manually cache large chunks of content and refer to them by a cachenamein subsequent requests.Implicit Caching: This is the default behavior for models like Gemini 2.5 Pro.
 The API automatically caches the initial parts of a conversation, so only new turns need to be sent in subsequent requests, saving on token usage.

-takes advantage of the Gemini API's implicit caching.
+gemini-clitakes advantage of the Gemini API's implicit caching.

-class in packages/core/src/core/geminiChat.ts reconstructs and sends the entire conversation history with each request:
+The GeminiChat class in packages/core/src/core/geminiChat.ts reconstructs and sends the entire conversation history with each request:

 While this may seem inefficient, it is fully compatible with the API's implicit caching.
 The Gemini backend is designed to recognize the large, common prefix of the conversation history and use its cached version, only charging for the new tokens in the latest turn.
-Gemini CLI can then inspect the usageMetadata
+Gemini CLI can then inspect the usageMetadata in the API response to see how many tokens were served from the cache.

 // Conceptual example of checking usage metadata